B.Sc. Geology, 1st Class Honours and Associate Royal School of Mines, Imperial College London 1965-1968

 He authored and sold a successful report on petroleum geology of northern Argentina for Industry, making numerous visits in this connection.

 In the mid 1980s to late 1990s he designed and presented around 20 introductory and advanced training courses and workshops in structural geology for teams in Texas, Argentina, Canada, Austria, Norway, United Kingdom, and Germany.
+Highland Geology Limited doesn’t offer public courses, now.

 John has had a long association with structure balancing software development.
 For Midland Valley Exploration Limited, between 1993-96 he headed the development of the 2-D “Move on Fault” PC and UNIX software, which became “EzeMove” and these programs were running on over 100 user sites.
 He also contributed to MVE’s £500,000 Thermie “3DMove” structure restoration project, funded by EU, between 1992 and 1996.

 In 2001 Highland Geology Limited won a Scottish Enterprise SMART award worth £45,000 for its TraceInterpreter project proposal, to write intelligent software for interpreting seismic profiles and satellite images.
-He designed and managed production of this C# advanced image processing package, completed in 2002 and used subsequently in many consulting projects for Highland Geology.
+He designed and managed production of this C# advanced image processing package, completed in 2002 and used subsequently in consulting projects for Highland Geology.